ElisaOu/Bloc6_Direction_de_projets_de_gestion_de_donnees/README.md

-# Bloc N° 6 Direction de projets de gestion de donnees
+# Bloc N° 6 Direction de projets de gestion de données
 This project is a sprint for the demoday at Jedha Fullstack Bootcamp held on January 17th 2023 [Link to the demoday](https://youtu.be/cRNy1-rTXYg?t=2917).

 # Prédire la consommation électrique: WATT a job!